Debden tube station

 Debden (/ˈdɛbdən/) is a London Underground station, serving the Debden area of Loughton in the Epping Forest District of Essex.
-It is on the Central line between Loughton and Theydon Bois stations.
-The station is located in Station Approach off Chigwell Lane (A1168) and is in London fare zone 6.
+It is on the Central line, between Loughton and Theydon Bois stations.
+The station is located in Station Approach off Chigwell Lane (A1168).
+It is in London fare zone 6.

 History

 The station was originally opened on 24 April 1865 by the Great Eastern Railway as part of an extension of the railway's Loughton branch to Epping and Ongar.
 Initially called Chigwell Road, it was soon renamed on 1 December 1865 as Chigwell Lane, but remained a single-platform halt for the first years of its life.
 It was the setting for the Victorian ballad The Chigwell Stationmaster's Wife, Chigwell station not having opened until 1903.

 Chigwell Lane was one of a number of GER stations that saw a temporary suspension of passenger services, due to the need to make economies during the First World War.
 The station was closed from 22 May 1916 until 3 February 1919.
 As a consequence of the Railways Act 1921, the GER was merged with other railway companies in 1923 to form part of the London & North Eastern Railway (LNER).

 As part of the New Works Programme, 1935-1940, the LNER branch was transferred to London Underground, to form part of the eastern extension of the Central line.
 Although work commenced in 1938 it was suspended upon the outbreak of the Second World War in 1939 and work only recommenced in 1946.
 British Railways (BR, successor to LNER after nationalisation in 1948) steam services were replaced by electric Central line passenger services on 25 September 1949.
 From the handover, the station was renamed Debden.
 British Railways goods services continued to be operated on the branch for years afterwards.